 These are warning signs that require deeper research.

-A smart tech purchase is rarely about chasing the newest model or the highest specification.
-It’s about making a structured decision that aligns with your real needs, compatibility requirements, and long-term value.
+A smart tech purchase isn’t about chasing the newest model or highest specs.
+It’s about following a structured process that aligns with your real needs, compatibility requirements, and long-term value.

 Smart buying isn’t about knowing everything — it’s about checking the right things before you commit.